ua110110/gitscrapper/README.md

 - Both scripts use delays between requests to be respectful to GitHub's servers.
 - If you encounter rate limiting, you might need to authenticate with GitHub API, increase the delay, or use a token.
 - Processing a large number of users can take a significant amount of time, even with authentication.
+- The email finder script will automatically append to an existing output file, so you can process users in batches without overwriting previous results.
+- The script collects additional profile information (location and organization) when available.

 ## Ethical Considerations